 The ongoing balancing act.

-The balance between your body and mind can be a complicated relationship to manage.
-As a reformed 9-5 office worker, I know how life in a stale bubble can eat away at one’s passion and ingenuity.
-Following ten draining days walking through the unstimulating Meseta, my hiking brain was on life support.
-My enthusiasm desperately needed a jumpstart.
-Day 23’s steepling climb to Foncebadón, the highest village on the Camino Francés, would inject that hit of motivation.
+Balancing the needs of both your body and mind can be tricky.
+As a reformed (and relapsed) 9-5 office worker, I know how life in a stale bubble can eat away at your passion and ingenuity.
+Following ten draining days walking through northern Spain’s unstimulating Meseta, my hiking brain was on life support.
+My motivation desperately needed a jumpstart.
+Day 23’s steepling climb to Foncebadón – the highest village on the Camino Francés – would inject this enthusiasm.

 Camino de Santiago Diary – Day 23

-Despite a late end to Day 22, I awoke restlessly shortly after 5 am.
-I had suffered yet another disjointed sleep, with the muggy amora of stewed socks receiving the lion’s share of my morning gripes.
+Despite a late end to Day 22, I restlessly awoke at 5 am.
+I had suffered another disjointed sleep, with the muggy amora of sweat-stewed socks receiving the lion’s share of my morning gripes.
 Though, in truth, the anticipation of the trail’s imminent scenery change had me itching to get back on the track.

-My hiking buddies were also up early to beat the arrival of section-hiking pilgrims.
-Each day during peak season, busloads of walkers commence their Camino journies from Astorga to Santiago de Compostela.
+My hiking buddies were also up early to get a headstart on the expected influx of section-hiking pilgrims.
+We’d been warned that busloads of Santiago-bound walkers would commence their pilgrimage from Astorga through June/July.

 Many pilgrims decide to walk one of the central sections of the Camino Francés.
 Popular starting points include Logroño, Burgos, León, Astorga and Ponferrada.